Customize Consent Preferences

 Skip to content

-The Joseph Magnin Co. also known later as simply JM, was founded by Joseph Isaac Magnin, (1865-1953), in 1913 after he left the San Francisco based company I. Magnin, founded by his mother Mary Ann Magnin.
+The Joseph Magnin Co. also known later as simply JM, was founded by Joseph Isaac Magnin, (1865-1953), in 1913 after he left the San Francisco based company I. Magnin, founded by his mother and father, Mary Ann and Isaac Magnin.
 His brothers John, Grover, and Sam continued on at I. Magnin.
 Joseph Magnin became one of I. Magnin’s chief competitors in the Bay Area market.

 Joseph’s son Cyril took the reins in 1940 and grew the store to as many as 49 stores at one time throughout San Francisco, Northern and Southern California, Nevada, Salt Lake City, and as far east as Denver, and west to Honolulu.